stratosphereips/StratosphereLinuxIPS/README.md

 | P2P                 |   ✅   | shares network detections with other Slips peers in the local network |
 | Kalipso             |   ✅   | Slips console graphical user interface to show detection with graphs and tables |

-Complete documentation of Slips internal architecture and instructions how to implement a new module is available here: https://stratospherelinuxips.readthedocs.io/en/develop/

 ## Training of machine learning models from your data